lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 would eventually become ubiquitous.
 Suddenly everybody could master a computer, just as the rapidly shrinking cost of processors put one on everybody's desk.

-When I joined the world of interactive theorem proving in 1982, there was much talk how verification would be easy if only implementors would adopt WIMP interfaces.
+When I joined the world of interactive theorem proving in 1982, there was much talk how verification would be easy if only implementers would adopt WIMP interfaces.
 Specific suggestions were made: above all, to let people select a subexpression and a rewrite rule in order to transform it.
 This is actually a dumb idea, since the computer can match rewrite rules to subexpressions